This post is long and involves many issues, not all of which will apply to you, so use the headings to find the ones that fit your situation.

 Qualified plans and IRAs – Make sure to max-out on your 401(k) and other plans and make an IRA contribution if you can.

-Before you finish, check withholdings and estimates paid – Especially if you increase income in 2024, review your total paid to the IRS and state via withholdings and estimates to be sure that you meet the safe harbor rules.
+Before you finish, check withholdings and estimates paid – Especially if you increase income in 2025, review your total paid to the IRS and state via withholdings and estimates to be sure that you meet the safe harbor rules.
 If not, you could owe interest for under-withholding.

-And remember your estate plan review – While you review your taxes, review your estate plan as well.
-The federal gift and estate tax credit rises to almost $14 million for 2025, and may go up further.
-However, if the TCJA changes are not made permanent, it could fall back to approximately $7 million in 2026.
-As noted above, the annual gift tax exclusion will increase to $19,000 next year.
+While you review your taxes, review your estate plan as well.
+The federal gift and estate tax credit rises to $15 million for 2026, and may go up further.
+As noted above, the annual gift tax exclusion will remains at $19,000 next year.

 If you have excess wealth, you may want to gift while you can, especially if you want to use certain trusts, like a GRAT or QPRT.
-If you are well below the credit level, you may want to focus on the step up in basis rather than estate tax avoidance.
+However, if you are well below the credit level, you may want to focus on the step up in basis rather than estate tax avoidance.
 See our post on using the step up in basis.
 And for more on estate planning updates, see our estate planning checkup post.

 - If you do review your estate plan documents, also review beneficiary designations and asset ownership to make sure everything is current and flows correctly to trusts, etc. See our post on asset ownership for more.